For questions, please contact firstname.lastname@example.org.

 The goal of this definition is to ensure that teams who are representing a school are competing in the college division.

 A school may have more than one official college team, provided they meet the requirements above.
 However, there will be no special exceptions to the player transfer policy made for schools in this situation.

 Collegiate teams are permitted to play against community teams.
-If collegiate teams and community teams play against one another, those games will count towards each team’s season play requirements (to attend regional and national championships).
-If collegiate teams and community teams play against one another, those games will count towards each team’s standings, which will affect seeding for regional and national championships.
-At regional championships and US Quidditch Cup, collegiate and community teams will play in separate divisions.
+If collegiate teams and club teams play against one another, those games will count towards each team’s season play requirements (for collegiate teams to attend regional and for everyone to be able to compete at the national championships).
+If collegiate teams and club teams play against one another, those games will count towards each team’s standings, which will affect seeding for regional and national championships.
+At regional championships, circuit events, and US Quidditch Cup, collegiate and club teams will play in separate divisions.

-College and community adult players must be 18 or older.
+College and club adult players must be 18 or older.
 Those who are 17 may compete after they submit a signed parental consent form.

 All players on a collegiate team must attend the same school.
 Current graduate students will be permitted to play on their school’s collegiate team.
 Faculty, staff, and non-students will not be permitted to play on a school’s collegiate team.
 A student from a college with an unofficial or community team may not compete with a college team from another school.

 To prevent non-students from playing on collegiate teams, members of collegiate teams must provide USQ with proof of enrollment in their institution at the beginning of the season (at least 24 hours before the start of the first event they are competing in officially) and again after January 1 to firstname.lastname@example.org.
 Players may submit either an official proof of enrollment from their school’s registrar or an official class schedule for the current season showing the player’s full name.
 Additional forms of proof of enrollment may be accepted on a case-by-case basis.